Richard O'Donnell (footballer): Chesterfield

-Days after his release, O'Donnell signed for Chesterfield on 16 May 2012 on a one-year contract.
-After appearing as an unused substitute in the first five matches, he made his debut on 4 September 2012 as an 89th-minute substitute for Tommy Lee in a 2–1 home win over Oldham.
-O'Donnell made his first start four days later, in a 2–2 away draw against York on 8 September 2012.
+The day following his release, O'Donnell signed for Chesterfield on a one-year contract.
+After appearing as an unused substitute in the first five matches, he made his debut on 4 September 2012 as an 89th-minute substitute for Tommy Lee in a 2–1 home win over Oldham Athletic.
+O'Donnell made his first start four days later, in a 2–2 away draw against York City on 8 September 2012.
 He appeared in the following 14 matches, mainly due to the absence of first-choice goalkeeper Tommy Lee, who was out for eight weeks.
 After Lee recovered and returned to the first team, O'Donnell was once again the club's back-up goalkeeper.

 On 14 January 2013, O'Donnell joined Conference Premier club Stockport County on a one-month loan.
 O'Donnell had his loan spell extended with the club until 16 April 2013.
-While at Stockport, he made 20 appearances and established himself as first choice goalkeeper, but the club was relegated to the Conference North.
+While at Stockport, he made 20 appearances and established himself as first-choice goalkeeper, but the club was relegated to the Conference North.
 In the last match of the season, O'Donnell made his first Chesterfield appearance in over six months, a 4–0 home victory over Exeter City.

-He was released at the end of that one-year contract in April 2013 following limited first-team opportunities.
+He was released at the end of that one-year contract, in April 2013, following limited first-team opportunities.